Sharing my simple Thanksgiving giving table setting and decor. Also includes additional Thanksgiving hosting ideas, tips & a favorite recipe!

 Needless to say, Kurtis and I gorged ourselves on this charcuterie tray all weekend.
 It’s one of my favorite “meals” ever!
 I’ll be sharing a tutorial soon on how I assemble my boards.

 If your Thanksgiving celebrations are an all-day affair, it’s nice to have boards like this to snack on throughout the day!
 I love the fall spin, and the vibrant colors remind me of the overflowing cornucopias we all used to color as children!
+You can see a step-by-step tutorial on how I made it here.
 The mini pumpkins are also an affordable way to add a fall vibe without breaking the bank.
 You could also sprinkle them throughout your tablescape!
 Because there is so much color on this board (and most Thanksgiving food), I kept everything else on the table fairly neutral.

 I re-used these wood chargers I bought for Thanksgiving last year.
 I love the darker vibe and richness they add to our light wood table.
 We’ve had our gold flatware for years and it works well for so many occasions.
 I paired it with simple linen napkins.
 If you’re hosting, set your table the day before your meal to lower stress levels and your to-do list the day of.